The Department of Natural Sciences

 Upcoming ENV Scholarships!

-A new scholarship funded by ALAC International has been established to support students pursuing research in the field of environmental sustainability.
+A scholarship funded by ALAC International has been established to support students pursuing research in the field of environmental sustainability.
 The Department of Natural Science will award one or two scholarships in each year.
-In 2021, applications are due by May 10.
 You can find more information and the application here.

 Research Opportunity: Students in Baruch College Natural Sciences Department